How to Receive Rental Assistance

 Every Individual or Household who is seeking housing assistance must first contact

 to complete an intake assessment and receive a referral for housing assistance.

 Shenandoah Alliance for Shelter has joined forces with other service agencies to send teams out into camp grounds, river banks, and abandoned buildings to bring the chronic homeless into services.
 These outreach teams need supplies like flashlights, thermal blankets, gloves, socks, and rain ponchos.
 If you are looking for a way to hep out, we gladly accept donations of any of the above like items or monetary donations to purchase some of the listed items is greatly appreciated.

 This program keeps households in their homes if they are facing eviction and have an unlawful detainer.
 It typically does not cover security deposits unless a household is forced to move due foreclosure of their rental unit or a similar event.
-This program can only cover a maximum of 2 months back rent.
 Serving Shenandoah, Warren and Page County

 Utilizes the 0-30% Income Limit as directed by HUD.